Social media is undoubtedly one of the best marketing tools to connect with existing customers and introduce brands to new users.

 Optimize Creative for Mobile

 Remember a time when browsing social media sites could only be done by desktop?
 Oh how times have changed!
-In 2019 alone, mobile accounted for 79% of social media site visits in the US, growing year over year.
+In 2022, social media was estimated to reach almost 4 billion users, only growing with mobile.

 Video is an effective vehicle for presenting your brand while quickly capturing users’ attention.
 According to Facebook, campaigns that implement video saw a 17% higher conversion lift vs. static images alone.

 It’s essential to take into consideration that not all users will have their sound on.
-To help convey your message, add subtitles to your video using auto-captioning tools on wave or ads manager.
+To help convey your message when using video, add subtitles to your video using auto-captioning tools on wave or ads manager.